 You aren't really interested in the reasoning behind your writing.

-But I find that videos are much harder to reference and actually learn from.
+Most copywriters I spoke with agreed that videos are harder to reference and learn from.

-Most of the teaching is done with long-form text.
+That said, most of the teaching in this course is done via long-form text.

 Rather than isolated examples, you'll sit with me as we analyze a 7-figure sales page, dissecting how each Pillar works together.

 Complete each exercise on your phone or computer via Google Docs, with realistic scenarios & user personas to guide your practice.